wolfhoundgelert/xman/README.md

 ## Sharing across Google Colab accounts
 <details><summary>Click to expand/collapse</summary>

 In `Google Drive` share your project folder with some other account.
 Login on `Google Drive` under that account.
-On the left-side panel choose `Shared with me` option, find the project shared folder, right click menu, choose `Add shortcut to Drive`.
-In the opened window choose `All locations` tab, click `My Drive` option, then click `Add` button below.
+On the left-side panel choose the `Shared with me` option, find the project shared folder, right click menu, choose `Add shortcut to Drive`.
+In the opened window choose the `All locations` tab, click `My Drive` option, then click `Add` button below.

 Now you can open `My Drive` on the left-side panel and find the project shared folder there.

 Open a new `Jupyter Notebook` or a shared copy of the original one.
-I recommend always make a copy of your shared notebooks when you (or your teammates) work under other `Google Colab` accounts - it will keep your notebooks from cells output conflicting during execution.
+I recommend always making a copy of your shared notebooks when you (or your teammates) work under other `Google Colab` accounts - it will keep your notebooks from cell output conflicting during execution.

 In that notebook load the project:
 ```python